acbsp/bonafide.guru/en/contents.rst

 work on His masterpiece - a multivolume translation and commentary to "Śrīmad Bhāgavatam" ("Bhagavata-purana"), the classical philosophical scripture on Sanskrit, which consists of eighteen thousand verses.
-Having published first three volumes of "Śrīmad Bhāgavatam" Srila Prabhupada went to America and within few years released more than sixty volumes of translation, commentaries and overview essays of the Indian classical works on philosophy and religion.
+Having published first three volumes of "Śrīmad Bhāgavatam" |SP|
+went to America and within few years released more than sixty volumes of translation, commentaries and overview essays of the Indian classical works on philosophy and religion.
 His works are currently translated to more than seventy five languages of the world.